avincenthill/blackjack_simulator/README.md

 # blackjack_simulator
-A blackjack simulator that teaches optimal play
+A blackjack simulator that teaches optimal play, implemented in node.js